Additional RUSALCA Info

 Russian-U.S. Arctic Census 2009

-The RUSALCA mission set sail from Nome, Alaska on the Russian Research Vessel Professor Khromov on August 22, for a 40-day voyage into the Bering Strait and northwards to the Pacific side of the Arctic Ocean.
-RUSALCA stands for Russian-American Long Term Census of the Arctic, and also means mermaid in Russian.
+The RUSALCA mission set sail from Nome, Alaska, on the Russian research vessel (R/V) Professor Khromov on August 22 for a 40-day voyage into the Bering Strait and northwards to the Pacific side of the Arctic Ocean.
+RUSALCA stands for Russian-American Long Term Census of the Arctic; the word rusalca also means mermaid in Russian.

 The ice in the Chukchi Sea sometimes resembled hills.

-The ice in the Chukchi Sea sometimes resembled hills.
+The ice in the Chukchi Sea sometimes resembles hills.
 Click image for larger view and image credit.

 Russ Hopcroft of University of Alaska, Fairbanks displays one of the larger and more festive starfish brought up in a benthic trawl.

-Russ Hopcroft of University of Alaska, Fairbanks displays one of the larger and more festive starfish brought up in a benthic trawl.
+Russ Hopcroft, from the University of Alaska – Fairbanks, displays one of the larger and more festive starfish brought up in a benthic (sea bottom) trawl.
 Click image for larger view and image credit.

 The 2009 expedition consists of two legs.
-On the first leg, from August 22 to August 31, scientists will replace eight mooring buoys – the complete mooring chain across the Bering Strait from the USA to the Russian Federation.
+On the first leg, from August 22 to 31, scientists will replace eight mooring buoys — the complete mooring chain across the Bering Strait from the United States to the Russian Federation.
 Data from this mooring array have revealed that water pouring in the Arctic from the Pacific is warming and freshening, and that it is likely contributing to the diminishment of sea ice cover on the Pacific Side of the Arctic Ocean.
-Partners in this Arctic Gateway flux program include NOAA, National Science Foundation, RAS, Roshydromet and the Russian Federation Hydrographic Services.
+Partners in this Arctic Gateway flux program include NOAA, National Science Foundation, Russian Academy of Sciences, Roshydromet, and the Russian Federation Hydrographic Services.

 The second leg will carry a team of about 50 scientists from the U.S., Russia, and South Korea.
-On the second leg, scientists will track multiple environmental parameters, including seafloor flux of methane from thawing sub-sea permafrost, ocean currents, nutrient pathways, and changes in the benthic (bottom) and water-column ecosystems.
+On this leg, scientists will track multiple environmental parameters, including seafloor flux of methane from thawing sub-ea permafrost, ocean currents, nutrient pathways, and changes in the benthic (bottom) and water-column ecosystems.

 A small urchin collected in benthic trawls.

-A small urchin collected in benthic trawls.
+A small urchin collected in a benthic trawl.
 Click image for larger view and image credit.

 A pile of starfish (species Ctenodiscus crispatus) from a benthic trawl.
 Image courtesy Bodil Bluhm, University of Alaska, Fairbanks.

-A pile of starfish (species Ctenodiscus crispatus) from a benthic trawl.
-Image courtesy Bodil Bluhm, University of Alaska, Fairbanks.
+A pile of starfish, Ctenodiscus crispatus, from a benthic trawl.
 Click image for larger view and image credit.

-Russian scientists participating in RUSALCA come from many institutions, including the Zoological Institute, VNIIOkeangeololgia, Roshydromet, the Shirshov Institute, the Institute of Microbiology, and the Pacific Oceanological Institute in Russia.
-U.S. scientists participating come from Woods Hole Oceanographic Institution, the University of Alaska Fairbanks, The University of Maryland, The University of Washington, Pt.
-Stephens Laboratory, and the Bermuda Institute for Ocean Science.
+Russian scientists participating in RUSALCA come from many institutions, including the Zoological Institute, VNIIOkeangeologia, Roshydromet, the Shirshov Institute, the Institute of Microbiology, and the Pacific Oceanological Institute in Russia.
+U.S. scientists participating come from Woods Hole Oceanographic Institution, the University of Alaska – Fairbanks, the University of Maryland, the University of Washington, Point Stephens Laboratory, and the Bermuda Institute for Ocean Science.
 The Korean scientists aboard hail from the Korean Polar Institute.

-RUSALCA is managed by NOAA’s Arctic Research Program with contribution from Ocean Exploration and Research, and in Russia by Group Alliance.
+RUSALCA is managed by NOAA's Arctic Research Program with contribution from the Office of Ocean Exploration and Research, and by Group Alliance in Russia.

 Additional Information